SioKCronin/website/content/about.md

 draft = false

 +++
-Siobhán is an engineer, researcher, poet, and public speaker with a passion for scaleable infrastructure, AI, trauma healing, and emergent collective intelligence.
+Siobhán is an engineer, researcher, and public speaker with a passion for scaleable infrastructure, machine learning, and emergent collective intelligence.

 She began her career researching how humans learn at Harvard's Lab for Developmental Studies, and now stewards human-computer ecosystems